 - Secondary syphilis: incubation period 6-12 weeks (range 1-6 months): generalised infection.

-- Early latent syphilis: asymptomatic syphilis of less than 2 years' duration.
+- Early latent syphilis: asymptomatic syphilis of less than two years' duration.

-- Late latent syphilis: asymptomatic syphilis of 2 years' duration or longer.
+- Late latent syphilis: asymptomatic syphilis of two years' duration or longer.

 - Late symptomatic syphilis (tertiary syphilis): cardiovascular syphilis, neurosyphilis, gummatous syphilis.

-- Early congenital syphilis occurs within the first 2 years of life.
+- Early congenital syphilis occurs within the first two years of life.

 - Late congenital syphilis emerges in children older than 2 years.

 - There are an estimated 10.6 million incident cases of syphilis worldwide each year.

 - Annual diagnoses of infectious syphilis have tripled in the past 10 years in England, increasing from 2,648 diagnoses in 2010 to 7,982 in 2019.
 This increase was steepest between 2013 and 2017 (110% increase), with a 10% increase between 2018 and 2019.